a-tenne/sol/README.md

 ### Building and running the Project

-To build it, simply do `cabal build` and check `dist-newstyle/build/` for the binary.
+To build it, simply do `cabal build all` and check `dist-newstyle/build/` for the binary.

 To run it with cabal, the command is `cabal run sol -- <lua file>`